 СО Statement CO1 Identify the stages in investigation and procedure of trial in criminal cases.
 CO2 Explain the powers, functions, and duties of police and criminal courts.
 CO3 Examine the process to compel appearance, production of things and Compare the recent amendments in the Cr.PC.
 CO4 Employ and promote adoption of humane and just practices in administration of criminal justice.
-CO5 Explain the inherent powers of the High Courts and Appeal, Reference, and Revision for taking cognizance.
+CO5 Explain the inherent powers of the High Courts.